jeremylem/jeremylem.github.io/_posts/2025-09-12-offloadind.md

 {% endraw %}
 ```

-run `bundle exec jekyll serve` to test locally or simply push and forget when everything has been setup.
+If you want to see how it looks like on your local machine before publishing run `bundle install` and after run `bundle exec jekyll serve` or simply push and forget when everything has been setup.

 PS1: You need to enable Jekyll in the Settings of your repository.
 It will create a GitHub action for deployment.